tyler-cromwell/Mantle/include/kernel/README.md

 # Kernel
-This directory contains the internal library header files.
+This directory contains the headers for the core piece of the kernel.

 ## Contents
-- `string.h` - The header file for all string manipulation functions.
 - `version.h` - The header containing the kernel version.